This guide about Types of Domain Names also includes amazing historical facts about Domain Names!

 - Top Level Domains or TLDs are actually what we call domain extensions.
-A TLD is one of about 1300 fixed name parts which we have to opt for our website name as a suffix.
+A TLD is one of about 1300 fixed name parts for which we have to opt for our website name as a suffix.

 - Second Level Domains or SLDs are actual website names that we can register for our website subject to availability.